Voice of America: Transmission facilities

 The Delano Transmitting Station was closed in 2007.

-The Bethany Relay Station, operational from 1944 to 1994, was based on a 625 acre site in Union Township (now West Chester Township) in Butler County, Ohio, near Cincinnati.
+The Bethany Relay Station, operational from 1944 to 1994, was based on a 625 acre site in Union Township (later West Chester Township) in Butler County, Ohio, near Cincinnati.
 Major transmitter upgrades first were undertaken around 1963, when shortwave and medium-wave transmitters were built, upgraded, or rebuilt.
-The site is now a recreational park with a Voice of America museum.
+The site later became a recreational park with a Voice of America museum.
 Other former sites include California (Dixon and Delano), Hawaii, Okinawa, Liberia (Monrovia), Costa Rica, Belize, and at least two in Greece (Kavala and Rhodos).

 Between 1983 and 1990, VOA made significant upgrades to transmission facilities in Botswana (Selebi-Phikwe), Morocco, Thailand (Udon Thani), Kuwait, and São Tomé (Almas).
 Some of them are shared with Radio Liberty and Radio Free Asia.

 VOA and USAGM continue to operate shortwave radio transmitters and antenna farms at International Broadcasting Bureau Greenville Transmitting Station (known as "Site B") in the United States, close to Greenville, North Carolina.
 They do not use FCC-issued call signs, since the FCC does not regulate communications by other federal government agencies.
 The International Broadcasting Bureau also operates transmission facilities on São Tomé and Tinang, Concepcion, Tarlac, Philippines, for VOA.